.gay: Creation and contention

 In November 2013, Q Center, an LGBT community center in Portland, Oregon, published arguments by King on behalf of Top Level Design and Jamie Baxter on behalf of dotgay LLC; both groups expressed why they should be the registry for .gay, and were seeking community support.
 Slate magazine also covered the .gay contention. dotgay LLC's community application was denied by ICANN's Community Priority Evaluation committee in October 2014.
 The decision was appealed and denied multiple times.
 The main reason for the denial was that the TLD ".gay" did not match defined dotgay LLC's stated community of LGBTQIA, and that the organizations in support were not necessarily representative of the global population; "There is no single such organization recognized by the defined community as representative of the community".

 In 2016, in an opinion piece published by The Wall Street Journal, L. Gordon Crovitz wrote: "[ICANN] also refuses to award the .gay domain to community groups representing gay people around the world.
 [ICANN's] ombudsman recently urged his group to 'put an end to this long and difficult issue' by granting the domain.
 [ICANN] prefers to earn larger fees by putting the .gay domain up for auction among for-profit domain companies."

 Launch

 Top Level Design was recognized by ICANN as the .gay registry on May 23, 2019, after competing applicants dropped their bids.

 The "Sunrise II" phase for registration began on April 6, 2020.
 Following a delay because of the COVID-19 pandemic, during which Top Level Design offered to provide a limited number of domains to groups "working to foster digital Pride", domains became available to the general public on September 16, 2020.
 Twenty percent of registration revenue will benefit CenterLink and GLAAD; approximately $75,000 was raised, as of late September 2020.

 The web series The Library, which explores LGBT slang and other concepts, debuted alongside the gTLD's launch.
 Logan Lynn, who helped with the launch, said the 2020 release commemorated 50 years since the first pride parade.
 Domains have been registered by Roxane Gay, Grindr, Instinct, Billie Jean King, PFLAG, and George Takei.

+Social media campaigns

+Since its creation, .gay has launched a number of pro-LGBTQ social media and web campaigns.
+During the monkeypox outbreak in summer 2022, the site highlighted resources available to members of the LGBT community.
+Similarly, .gay has also launched celebrations for International Transgender Day of Visibility, Pride Month, National Coming Out Day, and more.
+Notable people who .gay has profiled since its creation include Chris Mosier, Angelica Ross, and Sophie.